-If not paying in full, students should enroll in a college payment plan that spreads net amount due over the academic year or semester.
+If not paying in full, students should enroll in a college payment plan that spreads the net amount due over the academic year or semester.
 Please visit the site below for enrollment instructions: http://mycollegepaymentplan.com/sterling-college/.
 The yearly fee is \$75.00 and semester fee is \$50.00.
 There is no interest or late fees.
-Below is the QR code for more information.